-SMAP and Aquarius footprint coverage flights will be conducted along parallel flight lines, with flight line distances designed to only allow full coverage of PLMR.
-All flights will be flown along northsouth oriented flight lines, which extend 2km outside the target area at both ends, to ensure the aircraft has a stable attitude over the target area.
+SMAP footprint coverage flights will be conducted along parallel flight lines, with flight line distances designed to only allow full coverage of PLMR.
+All flights will be flown along north-south oriented flight lines, which extend 4.5 km outside the target area at both ends, to ensure the aircraft has a stable attitude over the target area.
 The median surface elevation under the flight routes was used to determine the optimum flying altitude across the target area to maintain the desired spatial resolution of airborne data.
 The flight pattern was largely determined by the viewing configuration of PLMR and PLIS as installed on the aircraft.
 This is illustrated in Figure 5-2.

 PLIS will be installed under the fuselage, behind PLMR.
-Since the PLIS antennas radiate mainly between 15°-45° from nadir, at 10,000ft flying height this configuration will provide PLIS data over a swath of 2.2km on each side of the aircraft.
-The central portion of the PLIS swath between +15° and -15° about nadir (approximately 1.6km from 10,000ft flying height) will not provide useful data due to the elevated ground return.
-The six PLMR across-track beams (±7°, ±21.5° and ±38.5° with 14° across-track beamwidth) provide a swath of 6km at 10,000ft flying altitude, equivalent to the total PLIS swath width, with pixels of approximately 1km size.
+Since the PLIS antennas radiate mainly between 15°-45° from nadir, at 10,000ft flying height this configuration will provide PLIS data over a swath of 2.2 km on each side of the aircraft.
+The central portion of the PLIS swath between +15° and -15° about nadir (approximately 1.6 km from 10,000ft flying height) will not provide useful data due to the elevated ground return.
+The six PLMR across-track beams (±7°, ±21.5° and ±38.5° with 14° across-track beamwidth) provide a swath of 6 km at 10,000ft flying altitude, equivalent to the total PLIS swath width, with pixels of approximately 1 km size.
 The viewing configuration for the reflectance and thermal radiometer sensors are the same as that of the PLMR.

 Figure 5-1.
-PLMR and PLIS viewing configuration on the aircraft.
+Cross-section of PLMR and PLIS viewing configuration on the aircraft.